Enabling “device flow”

 Completing the verification

-The authorization server may authenticate the end user, and present the information of the client and details of the requested access based on the result described above (step #10, #11).
+The authorization server may authenticate the end user, and present the information of the client and details of the requested access based on the result described above (step #10, #11 in Device Flow Diagram).

-Then the server determines the end user’s identifier and properties (e.g. scopes, claims) of the token to be issued, and makes a request to /device/complete API (step #12, #13).
+Then the server determines the end user’s identifier and properties (e.g. scopes, claims) of the token to be issued, and makes a request to /device/complete API (step #12, #13 in Device Flow Diagram).

 • Request (step #12 using curl command)